metno/weatherapi-docs/doc/GettingStarted.md

 ## Congratulations!

 You have now learned the necessary requirements for writing a client for the Weather API.
+Next we suggest you check out the [Locationforecast HOWTO](./locationforecast/HowTO) and the [General forecast JSON format](./ForecastJSON) documentation.

 In addition you must also choose which programming language to implement it in, of which there are several hundreds to choose from.
 As such it is difficult for us to provide detailed instructions, but we plan to provide some code examples later.